learn-co-curriculum/hs-git-code-along-lab/README.md

 `touch README.md`

-* Open up your README in Sublime Text and add this description: "This is my first time using git!".
+* Open up your README in an editor and add this description: "This is my first time using git!".

 * Now let's see if git noticed that we made changes to our `README.md` with: